 Cook dedicates much of her life to shedding light on how drug addiction impacts the mental health of families.
 She released a collection of essays on the topic entitled Heroin Is The Worst Thing To Ever Happen To Me.
 An essayist and speaker, her activism to fight the opioid epidemic is far-reaching and has garnered a worldwide readership, and her very own episode on the Emmy-nominated PBS series Here’s the Story.

 She was the recipient of 2017’s Everyday Hero award from NJTV and 2018’s Women with Voices award from the Women with Voices Foundation.
 She was named a 2019 Healthcare Hero finalist by NJBiz.
-Her magazine writing in higher education earned her three MarCom awards and one Communicator award.
-Her songwriting has been recognized by American Songwriter Magazine (4x honorable mention), Music City Song Star (semi-finalist), and the American Songwriting Awards (winner).
-Her alma mater, Georgian Court University, recently named her its Distinguished Alumni of the Year, and she was a Commencement Speaker at Georgian Court’s 2021 commencement.
+Her songwriting has been recognized by American Songwriter Magazine (4x honorable mention).
+Her alma mater, Georgian Court University, named her its 2020 Distinguished Alumni of the Year, and she was a Commencement Speaker at Georgian Court’s 2021 commencement.
 She was awarded a “40 Under 40” award from the Irish Echo in 2023.
 That same year, she spoke on the topic of Mental Health at Oxford University.

 She received an MBA from Saint Peter’s University and a bachelor’s degree in English Literature from Georgian Court University.
 She currently resides in Newark, NJ, and loves her family and iced coffee.